 The reference electrode generates the potential that is used as the reference against the potential measured with the ion selective electrode.
-That potential needs to be stable with very little variation no matter what kind of sample
+The generated potential needs to be stable with very little variation no matter what kind of sample solution or standard solution is present.